Last update

 5 people found this helpful

-My mother has suffered from knee headaches and the side effects of diuretic pills.
-After a week on this potassium supplement, her foot pain and headaches at night improved significantly.
-I recommend it for those needing potassium.
+My mother suffers from knee headaches and has side effects from long-term diuretic pills.
+After taking this potassium pill for about a week, her foot pain has improved significantly at night.
+I recommend it for those needing potassium supplementation.

 Read More